 All use an RGB camera as a sensor, with the DJI Inspire 1 additionally equipped with a Parrot Sequoia near infrared camera.
 The DJI Matrice 300 RTK can be equipped with additional sensors in the future thanks to its design and a special interface.

-The equipment of the graphic field books / field computers includes five tablet PCs and more than 10 field computers with Windows or Windows CE operating system (Leica, Mettenmeier, Panasonic, Topcon, Trimble).
+The equipment of the graphic field books / field computers includes tablet PCs and field computers with Windows or Windows CE operating system (Leica, Mettenmeier, Panasonic, Topcon, Trimble).
 All graphic fieldbooks and field computers can communicate via WLAN or Bluetooth interfaces with different measuring devices and external sensors, so that many flexible applications in research and teaching are possible.

 A wide range of installed onboard programs or apps can be used to control the various measuring devices.